revving-ai/vLLM-k8s-operator/README.md

 # vllm-k8s-operator 🚀 [WIP!]

 Welcome to the **vllm-k8s-operator**!
-This open-source Kubernetes operator is designed to streamline the deployment, scaling, and management of vLLM (vectorized Language Models) in Kubernetes clusters.
-Whether you're deploying large LLMs or managing complex workloads, our operator makes it simple, efficient, and scalable.
+This open-source Kubernetes operator is designed to streamline the deployment, scaling, and management of LLMs served via vLLM in Kubernetes clusters.
+The goal is to build an inferencing operator that DevOps teams can use to deploy and manage open-source models.
+The operator should integrate seamlessly with your existing infrastructure, avoiding the need to set up something entirely new.

 ---